 Before you start, always use a face mask, gloves and eye protection when preparing mordants and dye baths as the dust and vapours can be irritants.
 Prepare and use in a well-ventilated area.
 Label and store all mordants and dyes safely out of the reach of children and pets.
 Never mix up your dye equipment and your household kitchen equipment.

 Scour your fabric

-Flowers, berries, avocado stones and fruit skins (pomegranate’s a good choice) can be gathered and used fresh.
+Flowers, berries, avocado stones, pomegranate and avocado skins can be used fresh, frozen or dried.
 Be careful to only use a very gentle heat to extract their colour.
-Allowing the dye stuff to boil can quickly turn a vibrant colour into bland mush.
+Allowing the dye stuff to boil can quickly turn a vibrant dye brown.

-Soak your mordanted fabric in warm water for a few hours to open up the fibres, then squeeze the water out and add to the dye pot.
+Soak your mordanted fabric in warm water overnight or a few hours at least to open up the fibres, then gently squeeze the water out and add to the dye pot.